mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 capable of overwhelming nearby radio receivers and similar devices with static.
 The pulse will not affect military electronics of TL9+ or civilian systems of TL11+.
-It will render radios and other systems useless within 50 metres and provides an unmissable emergency beacon for distressed personnel.
-The pulse is detectable to 10 kilometres or more with good sensors such as those aboard a starship and cannot escape notice within one or two kilometres with even the most rudimentary scanning equipment.
+It will render radios and other systems useless within 50 meters and provides an unmissable emergency beacon for distressed personnel.
+The pulse is detectable to 10 kilometers or more with good sensors such as those aboard a starship and cannot escape notice within one or two kilometers with even the most rudimentary scanning equipment.
 However, its main purpose is to ‘white out’ communications of enemy personnel within a combat area.
 ```